Functions and Responsibilities of Boar ...

 Creditors use many mechanisms to protect their interests in a company.
 These include:

 The boards usually assign specific tasks to committees drawn from the board members.
-The core committees include an audit committee, nominating or governance committee, and a compensation or remuneration committee.
+The core committees include an audit committee, a nominating or governance committee, and a compensation or remuneration committee.

-The committees are in charge of considering, monitoring and acting on issues related to their competence.
+The committees are in charge of considering, monitoring, and acting on issues related to their competence.
 A committee regularly reports to the board and makes recommendations.
 Typical board committees are:

 The rights of employees are primarily secured through labor laws.
 Labor laws define the standards for employees’ rights and responsibilities.
 The laws cover working hours, pension plans, hiring and firing practices, and vacation and leave entitlements.
 Unions seek to influence certain matters that affect employees’ well-being in their jobs.